Hamiltonian Cycles on Ammann-Beenker Tilings: Constructive Proof of Hamiltonian Cycles

 \section{Constructive Proof of Hamiltonian Cycles}

-In this Section we prove the following theorem. \begin{theorem} Given an AB tiling and a set of vertices $V\subset$~AB there exists a set $U_n$, where $V\subseteq U_n\subset$~AB, such that $U_n$ contains a Hamiltonian cycle $\mathcal{H}$. \end{theorem}
+In this Section we prove the following. \begin{theorem} Given an AB tiling and a finite set of vertices $V\subset$~AB there exists a set $U_n$, where $V\subseteq U_n\subset$~AB, such that $U_n$ contains a Hamiltonian cycle $\mathcal{H}$. \end{theorem}

 \begin{proof} In Section~\ref{subsec:FPL_AB*} we identify a set of edges on the twice-inflated AB tiles such that every $8_{n<0}$ vertex (that is, every vertex which is not an $8$-vertex) meets two such edges.
 This constitutes a set of fully packed loops (FPLs), visiting every vertex precisely once, on AB*.
 We then focus on finite tile sets generated by $n$ twice-inflations of the local empire of the $8_0$-vertex, denoted $W_n$.
 These regions have $D_8$ symmetry.
-Any set of vertices $V\subset$~AB lies within an infinite hierarchy of $W_n$ for sufficiently large $n$.
+Any finite set of vertices $V\subset$~AB lies within an infinite hierarchy of $W_n$ for sufficiently large $n$, as shown in Section \ref{sec:background}.
 In Section~\ref{subsec:FPL_AB} we identify a method of reconnecting these fully packed loops so as to include into the loops all $8_0$-vertices within $W_n$, and then all $8_{0<m<n}$ vertices where the $8_{m-1}$ vertices have already been included.
 The result is fully packed loops on all vertices within $W_{n}$ except the central $8_n$ vertex.
 Finally, we show that a subset of these loops can be joined into a single loop which additionally visits the central vertex.
 We denote the set of vertices visited by this loop $U_n$.
+As the patches $U_n$ grow exponentially with $n$ so as to cover arbitrarily large areas of AB, it follows from linear repetitivity (Definition \ref{def:LR}) that $V\in U_n$ for sufficiently large $n$.

-This being a cycle which visits each of its vertices precisely once, and which contains every vertex in $V$, we have proven Theorem~\ref{thm:H_cycles}. \end{proof} The proof is constructive, returning $\mathcal{H}$ given $V$, and is linear in the number of vertices in $U_n$.
+Since the cycle constructed on $U_n$ visits each of its vertices precisely once, this proves Theorem~\ref{thm:H_cycles}. \end{proof}

+The proof is constructive, returning $\mathcal{H}$ given $V$, and is linear in the number of vertices in $U_n$.
+We place a precise bound on the necessary size of $U_n$ for any given $V$ in Section~\ref{subsec:bound_Un}.
 Furthermore, the Hamiltonian cycle on $U_n$ visits a simply-connected set of vertices whose cardinality increases exponentially with $n$, and which therefore admits a straightforward approach to the thermodynamic limit.
-In this sense we can say that infinite AB tilings admit Hamiltonian cycles.
+We consider this limit, $U_{n\rightarrow\infty}$, in Section \ref{subsec:Thermodynamic_limit}.